threefoldfoundation/info_sdk/src/6_develop/admin_development/admin_extending.md

 ## Development

-While development, 3Bot needs to be started with this package installed,then you can go to `http://<host>/admin`.
+While development, 3Bot needs to be started with this package installed,then you could go to `http://<host>/admin`.

 ## Structure